JOURNAL ONKOLOGIE – STUDIE

 myelodysplasia-related changes (AML-MRC) and therapy-related AML according to the World

 Health Organization (WHO) classification.
-Event-free survival (EFS) will be the primary
+Overall survival (OS) in the restricted set of de

 Ein-/Ausschlusskriterien